goncalor/SLAE64/1/readme.markdown

     repz cmpsb
     jne exit

-If we disassemble these instructions we see that unfortunatelly the relative offsets adds six 0xff:
+If we disassemble these instructions we see that unfortunately the relative offsets adds six 0xff:

     8a 0d ae ff ff ff       mov    cl,BYTE PTR [rip+0xffffffffffffffae]   # 6 <pass_len>
     48 8d 3d a3 ff ff ff    lea    rdi,[rip+0xffffffffffffffa3]           # 2 <password>